cyberark/kubernetes-conjur-deploy/README.md

 Please make sure that you are logged in to the registry before deploying.

+##### Running OpenShift in Minishift

+You can use Minishift to run OpenShift locally in a single-node cluster.
+Minishift provides a convenient way to test out Conjur deployments on a laptop or local machine and also provides an integrated Docker daemon from which to stage and push images into the OpenShift registry.
+The ./openshift subdirectory contains two files:
+ * _minishift-boot.env that defines environment variables to configure Minishift, and
+ * _minishift-start.sh to startup Minishift.
+The script assumes VirtualBox as the hypervisor but others are supported.
+See https://github.com/minishift/minishift for more information.

+Steps to startup Minishift:

+ 0) ensure VirtualBox is installed
+ 1) cd openshift
+ 2) edit & source _minishift-bootstrap.env
+ 3) run _minishift-start.sh
+ 4) source _minishift-bootstrap.env again to user internal docker daemon
+ 5) cd ..

 ### Kubernetes / OpenShift Configuration

 Before deploying Conjur, you must first make sure that you are connected to your